Depression in Children and Adolescents

 - It may even masquerade as bad behaviour, particularly in boys.

-- Mood is characteristically much more variable and less pervasive than in adults and rapid mood swings often occur.
+- Mood is characteristically much more variable and less pervasive than in adults, and rapid mood swings often occur.

-- Features as seen in adults:
+- Features as seen in depression in adults:

-- Socially withdrawn.
+- Being socially withdrawn.

 - Features common in childhood: